 If you have any questions please check in with us before you submit your application.

 Applications will be shortlisted using the criteria listed in the Youth Well Fund Guidelines.
 Shortlisted applicants will be invited to meet with us to chat more about their idea (unsuccessful applicants will be notified).
-Don’t worry, these chats will be friendly and can be held in person or via Zoom some time between the 23 August and 3 September 2021 (we can be flexible about where and how we meet and who attends).
+Don’t worry, these chats will be friendly and can be held via Zoom or in person some time between the 6 and 17 September 2021 (we can be flexible about how we meet and who attends).

 We are looking for ideas that could support young people’s health and wellbeing.
 We know that it’s a pretty broad topic.
 We also know that a lot of you will have no problems coming up with an idea.
 But we wanted to jot down a few examples for those who might need some inspo to get started:

 - A community mural

 - “Grow your own” Indigenous native food garden